sequenceiq/blog-test/source/_posts/2014-11-03-Yarn-Timeline-Service.markdown

 cluster create
 ```

+*Warning!*
-The initial ambari installation (yarn service) will fail due to an HDFS permission denied operation.
+The initial ambari installation (specifically the yarn service) will fail due to an HDFS permission denied error.
+(The reason for this is that Ambari starts the Timeline Server as the _yarn_ user that doesn't have write rights to the hdfs root)
 A workaround for this problem is to add the yarn user to the hdfs group:

 Enter to the container running ambari: